UK General Election Betting Odds

 Projections

-Based on the latest data from Electoral Calculus, Labour is expected to secure a significant majority with a predicted 352 seats.
-The Conservatives are forecasted to win between 92 to 214 seats, indicating a substantial loss (Electoral Calculus) .
+Based on the latest data from Electoral Calculus, Labour is expected to secure a majority with a predicted 345 seats.
+The Conservatives are forecasted to win 170, indicating a small gain, with Reform gain more and more ground .
 These projections use opinion polls and advanced modelling to estimate outcomes.

 Current Predictions: